TCaldato/rock-paper-scissors-lizard-spock-game/README.md

 - [Am I Responsive?](http://ami.responsivedesign.is/# "Link to Am I Responsive Homepage")
      - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
 - [Canva](https://www.canva.com/create/gif-maker/).
-     - Some Gifs were created using.
+     - Canva was used to create GIFs.

 [Back to top](#rock-paper-scissors-lizard-spock-game)